 Someone at work has given me the password to HR gmail account.
 They told me to look in it for something related to my company trying to terminate me.
 I looked but cleared my browser history.
 I mistakenly kept the password in a draft message in my email gmail account.
 What criminally can I be...
 Read more »

 Although you "could be charged" by the police for a violation or low-level misdemeanor (like criminal mischief), the DA will probably decline to prosecute and even if they do, nothing will likely come of it.
-You lacked the "Mens Rea" (or guilty mind) for a more serious criminal offense or to make...Read more »
+You lacked the "Mens Rea" (or guilty mind) for a more serious criminal...Read more »

 My father in law used to live with my husband and I, but he moved away to FL and we dont speak due to unfortunate circumstances.
 We got paper mail with his name and my husbands name on it.
 Apparently he opened an account with a stocks/investment company using his own name and my husbands name,...
 Read more »